 In November of 2016, I joined All Hands Volunteers (now All Hands and Hearts) in northern Ecuador to help rebuild houses after the earthquakes earlier in the year.
-I also figured it would be a good opportunity to do some volunteering while traveling in Ecuador.
+I also figured it would be an excellent opportunity to volunteer while traveling in Ecuador.
 Much like when I went to Nepal, I had finished working in Thailand and was looking for where to go next.
 I’ve always wanted to live and travel in Latin America because I love their geography and language.
-I had researched a few organizations to work with but All Hands Volunteers were very hands-on and able to work with my time frame.
+I had researched a few organizations to work with but All Hands Volunteers were very hands-on and could work with my time frame.

 The project was based on the Manabi coast in northwestern Ecuador.
 It was ending in December so I could only volunteer for about a month.
-I was joining to help with the construction efforts, I didn’t offer my photography as part of this assignment.
+I joined to help with the construction efforts but I didn’t offer my photography as part of this assignment.
 The base was a hotel a few kilometers from the work sites.
 There was a mix of All Hands staff and volunteers staying there.
-Some people stayed in the rooms inside the hotel, but most people slept directly on the beach not far from the shore.
+Some people lived in the rooms inside the hotel, but most people slept directly on the beach not far from the shore.
 All accommodations and three meals a day were provided by All Hands Volunteers.
 Breakfast and dinner were available at the base and lunches were provided by the person’s house we were working on that day.
-The workday started from when we left the base after breakfast, at about 7 am, until we finished working at about 3 or 4 pm.
+The workday started when we left the base after breakfast, at about 7 am, until we finished working at about 3 or 4 pm.

 Arriving in Conoa

 Construction teams and assignments were organized based on task and skill level.
-The teams were divided into framing, foundations, walls, and finishing crews among others.
+The teams were divided into framing, foundations, walls, and finishing crews.
 Every week or so, we would rotate between teams to get some experience in each phase of building the house.
 The volunteers included a wide range of experience from construction professionals to people that didn’t even know how to hold a hammer.
 By the end of the project, everyone was much more well-rounded in bamboo construction than when they arrived.
 There was a mix of several ages and nationalities.
-Mostly it was a mix of younger to middle-aged people that also wanted to do some volunteering while traveling in Ecuador.
+It was mostly a mix of younger to middle-aged people who also wanted to volunteer while traveling in Ecuador.

 Lunch was my favorite part of the day.
-It was mostly what I call “carb soup”.
+It was mostly what I call “carb soup.”
 Consisting of potatoes, yucca, rice, corn, noodles, and the occasional surprise heart or kidney.
-The normal work schedule was Monday-Friday with some people volunteering to work weekends to meet deadlines.
+The regular work schedule was Monday-Friday, with some people volunteering to work weekends to meet deadlines.

 Interacting with the locals

-My favorite part of volunteering was the ladies and children that sold us snacks while we were working.
-Several times a day, people would come to the different work sites selling cheese and chicken empanadas, lemonade, fruit cups, ice cream and anything else they could carry.
-This one boy would come around with cinnamon cheese empanadas and would sell out in a few seconds.
+My favorite part of volunteering was the ladies and children who sold us snacks while working.
+Several times a day, people would come to the different work sites selling cheese and chicken empanadas, lemonade, fruit cups, ice cream, and anything else they could carry.
+This one boy would come around with cinnamon cheese empanadas and sell out in a few seconds.
 Everything was usually 25cents.
 A couple of cups of lemonade and a few empanadas and I was in heaven.
 To this day, I have yet to find better empanadas.

-Living in Ecuador was also a good opportunity to learn and practice Spanish.
+Living in Ecuador was also an excellent opportunity to learn and practice Spanish.
 As in most places, none of the locals spoke English so you had to speak Spanish.
-I learned Spanish in school and had a basic understanding of the language before I arrived, but it greatly improved from my time volunteering and interacting with the locals.
+I learned Spanish in school and had a basic understanding of the language before I arrived, but it significantly improved from my time volunteering and interacting with the locals.

 All Hands Volunteers is a rapidly growing organization and they have many people ready to volunteer and help them.
-I doubt I will work with them again but I encourage people to do the research and determine for yourself if this is an organization that you wish to work with.
-You can find more about All Hands and Hearts by clicking here for more information.
+I doubt I will work with them again, but I encourage people to do the research and determine if this is an organization they wish to work with.
+You can find more about All Hands and Hearts by clicking here.

 The official All Hands Volunteers video from when I was traveling while volunteering in Ecuador.